What to Know about Pipe Relining Services for Blocked Drains

 Q: What if plunging doesn’t work?

-A: If the plunge doesn’t work, an auger or snake can be used to clear the blockage.
-However, it is best to contact your local plumber for further assistance.
+A: If plunging doesn’t work, you can try using an auger or snake to remove the blockage, but it’s best to call your local plumber for more help.

 Q: Can I use chemicals to unclog my toilet?